kadabraevo/IoT-Measure-and-gyrolevel/README.md

-# IoT-Measure-and-level
+# IoT-Measure-and-gyrolevel
-## IoT Measure and level, created witch Raspberry Pico W, and microPython
+## IoT Measure and gyro level, created witch Raspberry Pico W,  microPython, JS and html

 ### Simple Raspberry Pico WH IoT device using a potentiometer, led's, lcd screen, MPU6050 and a button.
 Converts voltage using picos built in PWM to degrees and transforms it to cm.